theseer/phpdox/README.md

 ======

 *phpDox* is a documentation generator for PHP projects.
 This includes, but is not limited to, API documentation.
+The main focus is on enriching the generated documentation with additional details like code coverage, complexity information and more.

 [![Build Status](https://travis-ci.org/theseer/phpdox.svg?branch=master)](https://travis-ci.org/theseer/phpdox)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/theseer/phpdox/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/theseer/phpdox/?branch=master)